What is the test for construing a will?

 What is the test for interpretation of the words “to be construed in one sense only” in the words of a statute?
 (Saskatchewan, Canada)

-What is the test for permissive waste in the context of fire protection legislation?
+What is the meaning of the word “support” in the definition of maintenance?
 (Saskatchewan, Canada)

-What is the case law on review of administrative tribunals?
+What is the effect of a statute-barred debt?
 (Saskatchewan, Canada)

 X